Frequently Asked Questions

 The time frame is anywhere from 2-12 weeks after the event.
 Generally speaking, the time frame is shorter in the the winter months and longer in the summer months (wedding season).

-Is the retainer included in the total cost?
+Is the deposit included in the total cost?

 Yes, it is. $250 is subtracted from the total package cost once it is paid.

 On your website, the samples have a JMN Productions logo at the bottom of the screen.
 Will this be in my wedding video?